googleforgames/agones/site/content/en/docs/Installation/helm.md

 ## TLS Certificates

-By default agones chart generates tls certificates used by the adminission controller, while this is handy, it requires the agones controller to restart on each `helm upgrade` command.
+By default agones chart generates tls certificates used by the admission controller, while this is handy, it requires the agones controller to restart on each `helm upgrade` command.
 For most used cases the controller would have required a restart anyway (eg: controller image updated).
 However if you really need to avoid restarts we suggest that you turn off tls automatic generation (`agones.controller.generateTLS` to `false`) and provide your own certificates (`certs/server.crt`,`certs/server.key`).

 {{< alert title="Tip" color="info">}}